ffund/real-time-embedded-systems-lab/1-blinky/README.md

    sudo apt-get update

-First, you will need to install some prerequisites:
+First, you will need to install some prerequisites in order to build the later tools:

-    sudo apt-get install build-essential pkg-config libusb-1.0-0-dev
+    sudo apt-get install build-essential pkg-config libusb-1.0-0-dev git autoconf

 Install an up-to-date version of the `gcc` ARM toolchain.
-This includes the ARM version of the `gcc` compiler and the ARM version of the `gdb` debugger:
+This includes the ARM version of the `gcc` compiler and the ARM version of the `gdb` debugger.

+First, remove any old (incompatible) versions of this tool that might already be installed (don't worry if the output of this command says "Unable to locate packet"):

     sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi

+Then, add a more recent source for these tools and install from this repositoyr:

     sudo add-apt-repository ppa:terry.guo/gcc-arm-embedded
     sudo apt-get update
     sudo apt-get install gcc-arm-none-eabi=4.9.3.2014q4-0trusty12
+    sudo apt-get install binutils-arm-none-eabi

 Also build and install the `stlink` utilities for communicating with the STM32 F4 Discover board: